The best designers have a deeply ingrained understanding of ethical design. And it makes them better designers!

 - Even when a UX designer’s intent is benevolent, sometimes ethical issues occur, including limiting information available to a user, making choices for the user, and making designs inaccessible to some users.
 An understanding of ethics in UX design is important to help minimize these issues.

-Now that you know a bit about UX design ethics, you might want to learn more.
-If so, you’ll find the following articles useful:
+Now that you know a bit about ethical design, you might want to learn more.
+If so, you’ll find these articles useful: